BF/SF Super Reverb

 Blackfacing

 As for all AA/AB763 amps the differences between these circuits are not significant for your tone, but for electrical robustness and safety.
 The AB568 did change tonewise, and many players prefer the classic Ab763 for its warmer, rawer and fuller tone with more tube breakup.
 The AA763 and AB763 differences are listed below and marked with red colored circles in the figure.
-They do not affect the tone very much and we doubt anycone can tell the difference in an A/B test with a 30 minute soldering job in between.
+They do not affect the tone very much and we doubt anyone can tell the difference in an A/B test with a 30 minute soldering job in between.
 The first mid tone cap is perhaps something you want to investigate further.

 AB763 vs AA763